 We had a lovely stay at the hotel, the only thing that disturbed me though was that our room was right above the exhaust from the changing rooms at the swimming pool, which was quite loud.
 But all in all a very pleasant stay :)

-The hotel and pool have been closed since last Autumn (2019) due to discussions over rights of the utilization of the hot water for their business.
+The hotel and pool have been closed since last Autumn (2019) due to disputes over the rights of free utilization of the hot geothermal water for their business.
+The hotel owners own the buildings, but Ísafjaðarbær owns the land and Orkubú Vestfjarða bought the utilization right.
 I hope this dispute gets resolved soon as this is a wonderful place to visit.

 Some 200 meters north of the hotel and swimming pool you can visit Hveravík - Hot Spring Cove - where there are several hot springs.